AlexRogalskiy/tiny-cloud/housing/README.md

 small 2,5mm screws to attach the PI/UP boards to the riser cards.
 And that's pretty much all.

+We've assembled and disassembled the housing several times when bringing the tiny cloud to conferences, and that worked well for us.

 **Have Fun!**

   [cfbb992a]: https://en.wikipedia.org/wiki/Fab_lab "FabLab"
-  [19538a41]: https://github.com/sealsystems/pi-cloud "Tiny Cloud Git Repo"
+  [19538a41]: https://github.com/sealsystems/tiny-cloud "Tiny Cloud Git Repo"